apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 because the table names and references are likely to be different between the original and the new instances, but it can serve as a reference.

-If the files cannot be recovered, replace corrupt data files with a empty rfiles to allow references in the metadata table and in the tablet servers to be resolved.
+If the files cannot be recovered, replace corrupt data files with an empty rfiles to allow references in the metadata table and in the tablet servers to be resolved.
 Rebuild the metadata table if the corrupt files are metadata files.